Improve your Health with a Tongue Cleaner

 In Ayurveda, the white coating on the back of the tongue represents what Ayurvedic practitioners call ama (natural toxins), which is more than a postnasal drip.
 Ama refers to any toxin that has a sticky and heavy quality, causing dis-ease and dysfunction in the body.

-The human body is constantly processing toxins we are exposed to on a daily bases.
+The human body is constantly processing toxins we are exposed to on a daily basis.
 It not only sends the toxins to the GI tract for elimination, but it also sends them out to the tongue.

 Using a tongue cleaner/scraper is a fantastic way to reduce bad breath and eliminate the excess bad bacteria in the mouth and tongue.